m5stack/m5-docs/en/product-documents/units/m5go_unit_ir.rst

-M5GO IR
+Unit IR
 =======

 DESCRIPTION
 -----------

-The M5GO IR is a IR infrared obstacle avoidance sensor for M5GO.
+The Unit IR is a IR infrared obstacle avoidance sensor.
 It can be widely used in robot obstacle avoidance, obstacle avoidance car, line count, and black and white line tracking and so on.